otienomilcah/GreCycle/Solution Implementation.md

 ### Project Features
 ##  The app includes feature to reach out nearby recyclers
 ##  A features to gain knowledge about recyclable products

-### Why would the people recycle?
+## Why would the people recycle?

-## A feature to earn points on recycling through which customers can avail various discounts that eventually motivates them  to recycle more.
+## The user would earn points on recycling, which they can then use to claim various vouchers that would eventually motivate them to recycle more.